TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-lerna-monorepo.md

 # Getting Started

 I started out by converting my existing repo into a monorepo with a single package and checking that everything still works.
-I created the `infinisheet` repo in Github and followed GitHub's [instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) to mirror the existing repo into it.
+I created the `infinisheet` repo [in GitHub](https://github.com/TheCandidStartup/infinisheet) and followed GitHub's [instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) to mirror the existing repo into it.

 I created a `packages/react-virtual-scroll` subdirectory for my first package and used `git mv` to move everything from the top level into the package `react-virtual-scroll` directory.
 Now the moment of truth.
 I ran `npx lerna init` in the root directory to configure it as a monorepo.

 It turned out to be an anticlimax.
 All that happens is that it adds a `lerna.json` config file and a root `package.json` which enables npm workspaces and adds Lerna as a dev dependency.
 It also installs Lerna together with all the dependencies needed by my react-virtual-scroll workspace.
 It ended up with a total of 946 packages using 300MB of disk space.

 While researching Lerna I came across a [blog](https://dev.to/logto/why-we-stopped-using-lerna-for-monorepos-4i5i) from someone that stopped using it a couple of years ago.
 The trigger seemed to be uncertainty caused by the change in maintainer at that time.
 It wasn't enough to put me off.
 The blog included a throw away comment about how much smaller their package-lock.json file is after removing Lerna.

 Now I get it.
 Adding Lerna as a dev dependency has doubled the disk space used and added another 500 packages compared to my original `react-virtual-scroll-grid` repo.
 On the positive side, it all seems to work.
 * Running `npx lerna run build` at the top level found and built my `react-virtual-scroll` workspace
 * `npm run test --workspace=react-virtual-scroll` ran my unit tests
 * If I `cd` into the workspace I can run all my npm scripts as before, e.g. `npm run test`, `npm run build`, `npm run dev`